AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/overview.md

 ![CIF Elements](assets/cif-overview1.jpg)

-### CIF Add-On for Authoring tools
+### CIF add-On for Authoring tools

-The CIF Add-On provides access to commerce authoring tooling such as product & category pickers or product search for authors to empower them to create rich experiences with marketing and commerce content.
+The CIF add-On provides access to commerce authoring tooling such as Product Console, Product & Category Pickers or product search for authors to empower them to create rich experiences with marketing and commerce content.
 The add-on also manages the backend connection to Magento (or alternative commerce system) via GraphQL.
 Once the add-on is provisioned it is deployed on AEM as a Cloud Service environments automatically.

 ### AEM CIF Core Components

-The AEM components are server-side and client-side rendered components with Magento GraphQL support.
+The AEM CIF Core Components are server-side and client-side rendered components with Magento GraphQL support.
 They're used to create static, cacheable and SEO-friendly commerce storefornt based on AEM technologies.

 Basic components are provided, common across commerce implementations such as Product Detail, Product List, Navigation, Search, etc. They can be used as-is or be extended.